 A range, by contrast, combines the oven and cooktop into one unit.
 Though you do sacrifice kitchen design flexibility, many consumers prefer ranges because they tend to cost less than a cooktop and wall oven combination.
 If you are interested in exploring your options, ConsumerSearch has separate reports on ranges and cooktops.

-While the vast majority of today's wall ovens are electric, it is possible to find gas models.
-Experts generally recommend electric wall ovens, which heat more evenly.
-Regardless of power source, most wall ovens are 30 inches wide.
-Compact versions that measure 24 or 27 inches in width, while less common, are also available.
-Single ovens are the most common, but manufacturers also offer single-double and double ovens that allow cooks to prepare food at different temperatures.
-Single-double ovens have the capacity of a single oven divided between two smaller ovens, while double models include at least one full-size wall oven and are usually stacked on top of each other.
+Most wall ovens are 30 inches wide, though compact versions that measure 24 or 27 inches in width are also available.
+Wall ovens with a single cavity are the most common, but manufacturers also offer single-double and double ovens that allow cooks to prepare food at different temperatures.
+Single-double ovens have the capacity of a single oven divided between two smaller ovens, while double models include at least one full-size wall oven cavity, and sometimes two.

 Fewer and fewer manufacturers are making gas wall ovens.
 For the models still available, user feedback is scant, and reliable expert guidance is non-existent.
 Because of that, we've elected to not make a recommendation for a Best Reviewed gas wall oven -- or even one that's worth considering -- for this edition of our wall ovens report.
 That's not necessarily a bad thing, however, as experts largely say that electric wall ovens produce better and more consistent results than their gas counterparts.